Serpent Society: The trial

-Disassembled
+Avengers Disassembled

 However, the Society re-formed yet again in the Captain America/Avengers Disassembled tie-ins.
 King Cobra, Rattler, Bushmaster, and a new Death Adder had aided the Thunderbolts during the Civil War storyline.
 After that, the four villains have been identified as members of the 142 registered superheroes who appear on the cover of the comic book Avengers: The Initiative #1.
 Anaconda served with the Six Pack and was later defeated by the New Warriors; Diamondback, Black Mamba, and Asp had reformed BAD Girls, Inc.; Cottonmouth had not been seen since he broke free from prison with Hawkeye, but was later taken back into custody by S.H.I.E.L.D.

-2008 – present
+Other activities

-During the 2008 "Secret Invasion" storyline, in which a race of alien shapeshifters known as the Skrulls were discovered to have engaged in a subversive, long-term invasion of Earth, the Serpent Society took a number of civilians hostage in a compound in the American Midwest, claiming they were protecting themselves from the Skrulls.
+During the 2008 "Secret Invasion" storyline in which a race of alien shapeshifters known as the Skrulls were discovered to have engaged in a subversive, long-term invasion of Earth, the Serpent Society took a number of civilians hostage in a compound in the American Midwest, claiming they were protecting themselves from the Skrulls.
 Nova and his Nova Corps deputies defeated them in seconds.

 The Serpent Society appeared in the 2012 "Avengers vs. X-Men" storyline, during which they were confronted by the X-Men.
 They were next seen battling Taskmaster and Deadpool after they were contracted by Leviathan to capture Marcus Johnson.

 Subsequently, Sidewinder returned to lead the Serpent Society, which during one endeavor, attacked the superhero group being protected by Elektra.
 Having studied the Serpent Society and its members while working for S.H.I.E.L.D., Elektra was able to defeat the Society.

 As part of Marvel Comics' 2015 All-New, All-Different Marvel initiative, Jordan Stryke, also known as the Viper, returned from the dead and became leader of the Serpent Society.
-He rebranded the group as a criminal business called Serpent Solutions, which later came into conflict with Sam Wilson, who had assumed the identity of Captain America, and his allies, which included the now-retired Diamondback.
-After their plans were foiled, the Serpent Society were arrested by the authorities.
+He rebranded the group as a criminal business called Serpent Solutions which now includes new member Piet Voorhees who was turned into the new Cobra by his uncle King Cobra.
+The Serpent Society later came into conflict with Sam Wilson, who had assumed the identity of Captain America, and his allies, which included the now-retired Diamondback After their plans were foiled, the Serpent Society were arrested by the authorities.

-Most of the members of Serpent Solutions escaped from prison and reunited during the 2017 "Secret Empire" storyline, including Slither, who rejoined the group.
+Most of the members of Serpent Solutions escaped from prison and reunited during the 2017 "Secret Empire" storyline, including Slither, who rejoined the group as they become members of Hydra's Army of Evil.

 The Serpent Society was next seen working with the brand new Constrictor, the original's son.
 He had stolen the Book of the Iron Fist and planned to sell it to Iron Fist's enemy Choshin.
 This led to a battle between the serpents, Choshin's samurais, and Iron Fist and Sabretooth.
 Iron Fist and Coachwhip were the last two fighters standing, and Coachwhip revealed that the Society did not know it was not the real Constrictor and that he had not told them where he hid the book.